TREE PRUNING & CROWN REDUCTIONS WEST SUSSEX, SURREY & HAMPSHIRE WIDE

 Just like a tree's buds, the bark can also give away telltale signs about your tree's health in the winter months.

-As trees become of age, the bark can say a lot about its health.
+As trees become of age, the bark can say a lot about their health.
 Healthy trees, for instance, shed and replace their barks at regular intervals.
 But an unhealthy tree will generally behave poorly at regenerating new bark and growth.

 An excellent way to tell is by checking the bark for any cracks and or fungal brackets.
 If the bark is peeling from the cambium and exposing its dry heartwood, then chances are you will see cracks throughout the trunk.